darkrenaissance/darkfi/doc/src/arch/dao.md

 * Proposer role, which is needed to make proposals.
 This can be shared openly amongst DAO members if they wish to remove the restriction on who can make proposals.
+    * OZ does this with a canceller role that has the ability to cancel proposals.

+Optional: many DAOs these days implement Abstain, which increases the quorum without voting yes.
+This is for when you want to weak support a measure, allowing it to reach quorum faster.
+This could be implemented in DarkFi, by allowing the vote yes to optionally be 0.